Sage-Bionetworks/mayoeQTL/README.md

 ./grabMayoEGWASdata.sh
 ``

-After script is run, all data will be downloaded into your local directory.
+After script is run, all data will be downloaded into your local directory into MayoEGWASAnalyses/.
 You can now open an R session in the newly created MayoEGWASAnalyses directory, and then source the loadEGWASdata.R script.
 This will load the expression data, covariate data, and chromosome 22 for the cerebellum samples into the R session.

 ``
 cd MayoEGWASAnalyses/
 ``

 ``
 R
 ``

 ``
 source('loadEGWASdata.R')
 ``